 Spectral Resolution: N/A. Each measurement will use the largest bandwidth possible in dual polarization.

 Sensitivity and Observing Time: With 43 antennas and with 7.5 GHz of bandwidth in two polarizations, extraordinary sensitivities are possible in only a few minutes of integration time.
 For this project, however, observation cadence is required over a four week period.
 For proper sampling, the target must be observed every two or three days for the first two weeks, followed by two additional epochs over the final two weeks.
+These can be specified in the OT by selecting "Yes" for time constraints in the Control and Performance window, and specifying the required time constraints.

 Triggering Target of Opportunity (ToO) Observations: As an observation target that can be anticipated but not specified in detail, this would be an archetypal ToO project.
 The proposal must specify in detail the observing modes, sensitivities, the observing cadence, and the trigger needed to initiate the observations.
 The trigger must include an accurate position (within ~10").
-During Cycle 5, there is no limit on the size of the time window, but whether such observations are technically feasible will be judged on a case-by-case basis.
+During Cycle 8 2021, there is no limit on the size of the time window, but whether such observations are technically feasible will be judged on a case-by-case basis.
 See the Proposer's Guide, Appendix A.10, for details.
 Once the proposal is approved, full details on how to trigger the ToO observations will be sent to the PI.